AP Exclusive: Inside massive DEA raid targeting drug cartel

 The Associated Press had exclusive access to the raid outside Los Angeles and the national command center.
 In California, about a dozen team members prepped early Wednesday for their target.
 They searched the home, a stately, salmon-colored Spanish Colonial-style with a large chandelier in the foyer, palm trees in the front yard, and crawled on the ground to look under cars, including a black Lexus, in the driveway.
 No shots were fired.

 Victor Ochoa, 34, was arrested on drug charges.
 The DEA alleges he acts as a stash house manger for the cartel.
-It wasn't clear yet whether he had a defense attorney.
+He remained in custody at the Los Angeles County jail Wednesday evening and it wasn't clear whether he had a defense attorney.

 At the command center tucked inside a nondescript government building in northern Virginia, a group of a dozen analysts and agents sat behind computer screens inside a conference room that’s been converted into a command center.
 As agents were banging down doors across the country, the phones rang at the command center and analysts recorded the number of arrests and amount of drugs seized on printed worksheets.